 When it comes to managing a global supply chain, things can get complicated – fast.
-Managing supplier information, which can be inconsistent, or non-existent, is a cumbersome and challenging task.
-There are steps companies can take to ease the challenges.
+Managing supplier information, which can be inconsistent or non-existent, is a cumbersome and challenging task.
+But there are steps companies can take to ease the burden.

 Best Practices When It Comes to Global Suppliers

 1 - Know Your Suppliers

-Make sure you get to know your suppliers and visit them in person when you can.
-You can never get a full view of your suppliers until you set foot in their facility.
-Depending on your internal risk assessment, you can determine which suppliers need more frequent visits, and which suppliers do not.
+Get to know your suppliers and visit them in person whenever possible.
+You can’t get a complete view of your suppliers until you set foot in their facility.
+You can determine which suppliers might need more frequent visits depending on your internal risk assessment.

 2 - Set Minimum Standards

-Today is now an age when merely handing over quality responsibilities to the procurement group is over.
-Quality must be an active part of the global sourcing team.
-So when procurement goes out to finalize deals, QA needs to go as well to make sure the supplier will meet your company’s quality standards.
+We operate at a time when merely handing over quality responsibilities to the procurement group isn’t enough anymore.
+Quality must be an active part of the entire global sourcing team.
+So, when procurement goes out to finalize deals, QA needs to tag along to ensure suppliers can meet your company’s quality standards.

 3 - Take Certifications at Face Value

 When it comes to higher-risk countries, take certifications at face value.
-While you can trust your suppliers, you will want to verify all certifications before coming to any conclusions.
-TraceGains customers have shared stories of visiting suppliers who are quick to brandish their BRCGS certificate but cannot pass a simple GMP audit.
+While you can trust your suppliers, you’ll want to verify all certifications before reaching conclusions.
+TraceGains customers have shared stories of visiting suppliers who quickly brandish their BRCGS certificate but can’t pass a simple GMP audit.
 Trust, but verify.

 4 - Build Relationships

 Encourage your sourcing group to foster relationships with suppliers you’ve identified as capable of manufacturing your items.
-Maintaining relationships can help prepare for sudden sourcing shifts or better prepare for rapid growth.
+Maintaining relationships can help prepare for sudden sourcing shifts or rapid growth.

 5 - Leverage Global Food Safety Initiative (GFSI)

-Use GFSI as much as you can and try to have contracts and import protocol agreements in place.
-If you sign on another supplier facility, aside from other contracts, give them an import agreement that must also be signed.
-This agreement not only documents essential information, but it also informs the suppliers of the steps in place to verify that products are compliant and meet requirements.
+Use GFSI as much as possible and have contracts and import protocol agreements in place.
+If you sign another supplier facility, aside from the standard contracts, have them sign an import agreement.
+This agreement not only documents essential information, but it informs the supplier of the steps you’ve established to verify compliant products.